fleetdm/fleet/docs/Using Fleet/Audit-logs.md

 ### Type `ran_script`

-Generated when an user sends a script to be run for a host.
+Generated when a script is sent to be run for a host.

 This activity contains the following fields:
 - "host_id": ID of the host.
 - "host_display_name": Display name of the host.
 - "script_execution_id": Execution ID of the script run.
-- "async": if the script was executed asyncronously.
+- "async": Whether the script was executed asynchronously.

 #### Example